1stZorua/branchbuddy/README.md

 **Access the Application**:

-The app is currently in development, stay tuned for updates on the release of branchbuddy!
+Resum is currently under active development.
+Stay tuned for updates on the release of Resum!